The state of technology in the AP department

 There’s good news.
 Touchless processing is achievable, and there are a number of ways to address the roadblocks that are currently keeping your organization from getting there.

 Let your matching tool do the work for you.
-If the data quality is there, your AP automation tool can do the heavy lifting, automatically matching invoice data to the corresponding lines of purchase order, goods receipt note or contract.
-You need to have an invoice capture tool and a matching engine that is capable of managing data in a detailed but still flexible manner, such as matching against header or line level invoice data.
+If the data quality is there, your accounts payable automation technology can do the heavy lifting, automatically matching invoice data to the corresponding lines of purchase order, goods receipt note or contract.
+You need to have an invoice capture tool and a matching engine that is capable of managing data in a detailed but flexible manner, such as matching against header or line level invoice data.

 There can also be a similar set up for invoice items that do not appear on a PO but should be approved.
 Common examples include packaging cost, freight/pallet cost, overtime, etc. An AP solution should be able to completely automate the coding, handling, and approval of these types of costs as well.

 #4.
 Companies are stuck at the basic level when they should graduate to advanced levels of automation.

 While many can capture and digitize invoices to some extent, most struggle with more advanced options.
 This isn’t surprising.
 AP automation technology has been around for long enough that most companies have taken the basic steps toward improvement.
 However, it is surprising how many struggle with the “next steps” that could easily be fixed.
 This echoes the first key takeaway covered in this article.
 A significant number of the organizations surveyed are still relying on older, more basic accounts payable technology, which limits their advancement beyond beginner level automation.
 Today’s finance teams need to invest in modern technology if they want to reach beyond the lower stages of efficiency and control.